KuhleTau/KuhleTau/README.md

   **Reflection (STAR Technique):**
   - **Situation:**I had to interact and read through a slide show presentation that discussed Workplace Etiquette.
 I had to complete all the activities in the slideshow and also finish the exam at the end of the slideshow to complete the submission.
-  - **Task:**  I had to learn about the unwritten rules and professional standards of behavior in an office environment, including communication, time management, and respect for colleagues.
+  - **Task:**I had to learn about the unwritten rules and professional standards of behavior in an office environment, including communication, time management, and respect for colleagues.
-  - **Action:** I read through all the information in the slideshow and did the small exam at the end.
-Then, I updated my LinkedIn profile with a professional photo, a compelling headline, and a detailed summary of my skills.
+  - **Action:** I read through all the information in the slideshow and did the small exam at the end of the slideshow that tested my understanding of topics like punctuality, dress code, and digital communication norms.
-  - **Result:** This activity helped me understand the importance of building a professional network and how to maintain an online presence that attracts opportunities.
+  - **Result:**The presentation deepened my understanding of how to conduct myself professionally in a workplace to build positive relationships and be a reliable team member.
 I am also more informed on things I lacked knowledge on before.
+---

-## 🌱 Career Counselling: Plum Systems Internship
+## Plum Systems Internship
 ![Plum Systems Welcome](https://github.com/KuhleTau/KuhleTau/blob/83e00448748b955ccefafe32226f7a17de5f2ad8/career-counselling/Plum%20Systems.png)

 **Reflection (STAR Technique):**